Lodiacotw/computer-architecture/README.md

 # computer-architecture (11110CS410000)
 HW1
-Benchmark
+：Benchmark

 HW2
-PART I. (Load, Store, Add, Sub)
+：PART I. (Load, Store, Add, Sub)

 Please load the data 4($gp) as A, 8($gp) as B, and 12($gp) as C, and do the following calculations.